jey/alchemist/README.md

 * Arpack-ng -- for the computation of truncated SVDs
 * Arpackpp -- very convenient C++ interface to Arpack-ng

+The remainder of this file gives instructions for installing and running Alchemist locally on a Powerbook.
+See also [instructions for installing and running Alchemist on Cori](CORI_README.md), a NERSC supercomputer.

 # To run Alchemist in a fresh terminal:
 ```
 cd $HOME/Documents/alchemist # or wherever you installed it